mikeyGlitz/dev-to-blog/posts/opensearch-keycloak.md

 cover_image: ''
 canonical_url: null
 published: false
+id: 1363303
 ---

 ## Managing Certificates

 Generally speaking it is good practice to secure communication with your database.
 Before we can deploy OpenSearch, we would first have to create certificates. [cert-manager](https://cert-manager.io) is a helpful tool which can be deployed onto Kubernetes to create and manage certificates.
 With our applications being disbursed across several different namespaces, creating certificates will take place across multiple
 stages: